supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

    > Outlook on the Web opens.
 Take note that only the password was required to sign in to Outlook on the Web.

+   >**Note:** If there is a blocker while signing in to Outlook, please wait for sometime and try signing in again.

 6. At the top-right corner, select the **Account manager** and then select **Sign out**.

    ![](../media/5-3.png)